 Fixed-term contracts are often referred to as temporary contracts but they can sometimes mean a different thing.

 Fixed-term contracts will have an end date attached to them whereas some temporary contracts don’t.
-There are different reasons for this but as an example, a temporary contract might be given to somebody who is substituting for somebody who is sick, so in this instance, it’s difficult to assess when the end date might be.
+There are different reasons for this but as an example, a contract might be given to a temporary worker who is substituting for somebody who is sick, so in this instance, it’s difficult to assess when the end date might be.

 A temporary worker can be anybody, from a person doing seasonal work to a substitute teacher covering for somebody while they are away.